6 Recovery Options After Intense Workouts

 Practitioner administers a therapeutic full-body massage, Photo: Gettyimages

-Traditional massage remains a timeless and effective method for muscle recovery.
-The hands-on approach helps release tension, improve blood circulation, and reduce inflammation.
-Whether you opt for professional massages or self-massage techniques, incorporating this practice into your recovery routine can enhance flexibility and alleviate post-exercise soreness.
+Traditional massage is a tried-and-true method for muscle recovery.
+The hands-on approach helps release tension, boost circulation, and reduce inflammation.
+Whether you go for professional massages or use self-massage techniques, adding this practice to your routine can improve flexibility and ease post-workout soreness.

 Roller: Smoothing Out Knots and Tension